sunflowerdeath/floral/README.md

 ## API

-### floral(styles)
+### useStyles(styles, [props, ...restDeps])

-Decorator that adds styles to component.
+Hook that allows to use styles in the component.

 Styles definition can be an object with styles of component's elements, or a function that takes props and state and returns such object.

-When rendering, computed styles are available in `this.state.computedStyles` for class components, and in `this.props.computedStyles` for functional components.
+Returns an object with computed styles.

-Using prop `styles`, you can set additional styles on decorated component, and prop `style` for defining style of the root element.
+Hook search additional styles definitions in props `styles`, and in the prop `style` for the `root` element.

 ### composeStyles(...styles)